bcanty92/bcanty92/README.md

 ### Hi there!
 This is me, Brittany! 👋

 🌱 I’m a Full Stack Web Developer
-👯 I am passionate about code and development including Program Management 😄 Pronouns: she/her
+👯 I am passionate about code and development including Program Management and Data Analyzing 😄 Pronouns: she/her
 ⚡ Fun fact: In my spare time I am a competitive ballroom dancer 📫 How to reach me: bcanty92@gmail.com